Veterinary surgeon

 What to expect

-- Locum work is often possible.
+- Locum (temporary) work is increasingly common, offering greater flexibility.

 Related case studies